node-a-team/terra-oracle/Readme.md

 And make sure that you include ukrw in minimum gas price in terrad.toml to let users pay the fee by ukrw.

 ## Changelog
+#### v0.0.5-alpha.7
+Changed the price base of KRW from Bithumb to Coinone

 #### v0.0.5-alpha.6
 Add vote list for Proposal#38: `{THB}`
 Configuration change in `config.toml`